natasharrosario/Stock-Analysis/README.md

 ### Purpose

-The purpose of this challenge was to refractor VBA code I had created to analyze green energy stock data from 2017 and 2018.
+The purpose of this challenge was to refactor VBA code I had created to analyze green energy stock data from 2017 and 2018.
 This was done so that the dataset could be expanded to include the entire stock market over a wider number of years and still be executed quickly and efficiently.

 ## Results